laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 **Preface:**

 I published this guide in 2013 on [Creative Applications](http://creativeapplications.net) and moved it to Github in 2016.
-I don't think the Kinect 2 was out at the time, and it has since come and gone.
+I don't think the Kinect 2 was out at the time, and many other cameras have since come and gone.
 Camera technologies have obviously changed a lot in the 7 years since I published, so it is certainly time for a major update.
-The 2013 version is being kept in the repo for historical reference.
+The 2013 version is being kept in the repository for historical reference.

+Major changes to this since 2013 are that a lot of technologies have come out, HDMI capture is a lot easier and cheaper than it was in 2013, and Machine Vision algorithms have been able to accomplish things with object and body recognition that didn't even seem possible 7 years ago.
+I'm also covering a slightly broader set of cameras than I did in 2013 for completeness.

 -------------------

 If your work involves interactive installations, there's a good chance you'll be working with a camera at some point.
 Choosing the right type of camera for your interactive installation is one of the most important technical choices you can make in the initial planning phases of your project.
-Making the incorrect choice can really impact how well your installation reacts to its visitors.
-This choice can also affect the installation's ability to perform robustly in a variety of environments.
-You can always correct for certain things in software, but the hardware setup can often be the first line of defense against undesired behavior.
+You can always correct for certain things in software, but your hardware and camera choices are the first line of defense against undesired behavior.

-Another important thing to keep in mind is that while many artistically geared software environments do work off the shelf with various cameras and input types, some more exotic cameras can be tricky to work with.
-Make sure you do your research before making a big purchase.
-If the tool doesn't exist to port it in, there are a few technologies that can route video between applications or even over the network.
-The most common tools are [Syphon](http://syphon.v002.info) for macOS and [Spout](https://spout.zeal.co) for Windows, but there are other options out there as well.

-In the sections below, I will cover some of the most common camera types that are used for interactive installations.
-Before we dive in, it can be important to consider the following questions when considering which camera best suits your use case.
+In the sections below, I will cover several topics including common and uncommon camera types that are used for interactive installations, and their strengths and weaknesses.
+Here is an outline of what is covered:

+ - Questions to consider when choosing a camera
+ - The Basic RGB Webcam
+ - Other RGB Cameras
+ - Infrared Cameras
+ - Depth and Stereo Cameras
+ - Thermal Cameras
+ - High-end machine vision cameras
+ - High-speed or Slow Motion Cameras
+ - Wireless cameras
+ - Motion capture systems
+ - Other cameras and systems (robotic/Moving and other observational tracking devices)
+ - Older Camera/Video Technologies (Analog, Old RCA Cams)
+ - Experimental Technologies
+ - Camera interfaces (USB 2 and 3, HDMI, NDI, IP, GigE, etc)
+ - Outdoor considerations
+ - Notes on Lenses
+ - Notes on Latency
+ - Notes on image touch-up and noise
+ - Brief software discussions
+ - Other References and Acknowledgments

-**Questions to consider when in planning phases:**
+##Questions to consider when in planning phases:

+Before we dive in, consider the following questions when considering which camera best suits your use case.
+You don't need an answer for everything, but having an idea for many of these will help determine the strengths and weaknesses of various technologies and help narrow down your list.

+- Do you even need a camera?
+Would another sensor work better or be more reliable?
+Sometimes cameras can introduce a lot of unnecessary complexity where a simple distance sensor or physical button would be simpler.
-- Where is it being set up?
+- Where is the camera being set up?
 Does it need to be hidden?
-- Will it be outside and exposed to the elements or in the presence of direct sunlight?
+- Will the camera be outside and exposed to the elements, or in the presence of direct sunlight?
 - What is the lighting control like in the space?
-Does it change throughout the day?
+Does the space lighting change throughout the day or year?
 - How precise does the interactivity need to be?
 Are you tracking large motions or small ones?
-- How big is the space you're trying to track people in?
-Where is the "active" area?
+- Do you need more than one camera to cover the space?
+How will you combine or map the various camera images together?
 - How will you run a cable from the camera to your computer?
 Will cable length be an issue?
 - Is your software compatible with your choice of camera?
 - Does the camera have settings that you can manually control or will it adjust itself automatically?
 If you need to control the settings automatically, does the camera allow for that?
 - Do you need a high quality live feed image that the visitor will see, or can you get by with low resolution for tracking purposes?
 - Is there a lot of movement in the space or in the background?
 How will you control for that?

-These are the general camera options covered below:

- - The Basic RGB Webcam
- - other RGB Cameras
- - Infrared Cameras
- - Depth and Stereo Cameras
- - Thermal Cameras
- - Less common - high speed cameras, wireless cameras, motion capture, etc
- - Experimental Technologies
+- What is your subject?
+Are you tracking people or objects?
+Is there a controlled and defined space for interaction (i.e. a tabletop or a "stand here" floor sign), or is it more freeform?
+- How big is the space you're trying to track people in?
+Where is the "active" area?
+- Do you need to record audio as well?
+How do you plan on syncing a (potentially) separate microphone?
+- Do you need a variable field of view (FOV), or is a fixed image fine?
+If necessary, can the image be zoomed or cropped on site?
+- If necessary, how are you lighting the scene?
+What kinds of artificial lights will need to be tested and integrated into your setup?

 ----------------
 ##1.
 The Basic Webcam - RGB